 Let's say the following suggestions are available in TM:

-Scenario B: User selects a resource string "Hello" with context "Greeting".
-In the Suggestions tab, the following suggestions will be visible (in this particular order): #4, #3, #2 (#1 will not be visible, since it is the same as #4 but older).
+• Scenario B: User selects a resource string "Hello" with the context "Greeting".
+In the Suggestions tab, the following suggestions will be visible (in this particular order): #4, #3, #2 (#1 will not be visible since it is the same as #4 but older).
 The #4 will be marked as 101%, because it is 100% text match + 100% context match

-Scenario C: User selects a resource string "Hello" with context "greeting".
-In the Suggestions box, the following suggestions will be visible (in this particular order): #3, #4, #2 (#1 will not be visible, since it is the same as #4 but older).
-Each suggestion will be marked with a 100% match since no context matching occurs
+• Scenario C: User selects a resource string "Hello" with context "greeting".
+In the Suggestions box, the following suggestions will be visible (in this particular order): #3, #4, #2 (#1 will not be visible since it is the same as #4 but older).
+Since no context matching occurs, each suggestion will be marked with a 100% match.

 TM Auto-Fill

-If TM contains an entry with the same source string, context, and target language, the translation text will be filled in.
+• The translation text will be filled in if TM contains an entry with the same source string, context, and target language.

-If TM contains an entry with the same source string and target language but different context (or no context), the string will be left untranslated.
+• If TM contains an entry with the same source string and target language but a different context (or no context), the string will be left untranslated.

 Example:

-Fill-up with context is enabled: The string "Hello" in the PO resource won't automatically be translated by TM.
+• Fill-up with context is enabled: TM won't automatically translate the "Hello" in the PO resource.

-Fill-up with context is disabled: The string "Hello" in the PO resource will automatically be translated by TM.
+• Fill-up with context is disabled: TM will automatically translate the "Hello" in the PO resource.

 Uploading and Downloading TMX files with Context

-If the localization file format you use supports context (XLIFF, PO, XLSX, QT), then you have the option to upload and download translation memory files with this information.
+If the localization file format you use supports context (XLIFF, PO, XLSX, QT), you can upload and download translation memory files with this information.

 <tu>